 If you are connected to solid waste management in any way, “circular economy” is a buzz phrase that appears often.
 We want to move away from our “linear economy” toward the “circular,” but what exactly is in the circle we seek?

-According to the Foundation website, each week will focus on a different topic, ranging from food, policy, and design, to finance, plastics, and fashion.
+According to the Foundation website, each week focuses on a different topic, ranging from food, policy, and design, to finance, plastics, and fashion.
 Participants viewing live will have the opportunity to discuss with others taking part in the webinar.
 The sessions will be led by the Foundation’s experts and guest speakers, offering circular economy resources, interactive challenges, peer-to-peer learning, and networking opportunities.

 Some prior understanding of the circular economy will be helpful for discussion, so the Foundation offers resources on its Learning Hub.
 The Learning Hub offers 11 different modules to help understand what the term “circular economy” is all about.